 - Water and mosquito-borne diseases are common in Timor-Leste.
 Don’t drink any type of water apart from bottled mineral water.
 Carry insect repellents with you at all times.

 Timor-Leste Travel Medical Insurance for International Travelers – FAQs

 It is unfortunate for an accident or illness to hamper your vacation.
 And getting treatment for that in a foreign country is an expensive proposition.
 Medical facilities in Timor-Leste are basic, so a serious mishap might necessitate evacuation to Australia or Indonesia.
 Even that would set you back financially.
 To save yourself from such financial hassles, buy travel medical insurance.

 Do I need travel medical insurance for Timor-Leste?

 Though it’s not compulsory for international travelers to have travel medical insurance to enter Timor-Leste, it makes sense to have it.
-It acts as protection against spending money on medical treatments while you are travelling.
+It acts as protection against spending money on medical treatments while you are traveling.

 Why buy travel medical insurance for Timor-Leste?